spectrumbranch/faire/README.md

 //  cert: fs.readFileSync('/somewhere/fixtures/keys/faire-cert.pem')
 //}
 ```

+You can use `node ./scripts/google-oauth2-setup.js` to setup the base OAuth2 token.
+Just ensure that your token has a refresh token (which is sent only the first time for a given authorization).
+If you do not get a refresh token, you may need to revoke the permissions from the Gmail account and set it up again.

 Run with ```node .``` and enjoy!
 It will be accessible via the given hostname and port in the config.js file.